Pixlox/HoyoCheckIn/README.md

 ## Key Features
 - Supports Honkai: Star Rail, Genshin Impact and Honkai Impact 3rd.
 - Supports custom user agents, and defaults to a human-browser one if not provided.
-- Small, efficient and functional.
+- Small (7KB), efficient and functional.

 ## Install
 Installing is done via NPM.